12 of the Best Birdwatching Holidays

 Also look for: White tern, masked booby, red-billed tropicbird, yellow canary

-Take me there: St Helena with the Locals Fly to the remote mid-Atlantic island of St Helena for guided tours of its rugged coastline, forests and marine life.
+Take me there: Fly to the remote mid-Atlantic island of St Helena for guided tours of its rugged coastline, forests and marine life.

 Non-feathered highlights: Whale sharks (Jan-Mar), humpback whales (Aug-Nov), dolphins, devil rays, Napolean’s grave